The-Engineer-Channel/musical-microwave-arduino-mp3-shield/README.md

 2. Add your .mp3 files to the Micro SD.
    Each .mp3 file must:
    i. have an [8.3 filename](https://www.computerhope.com/jargon/num/8-3-format.htm) (8 characters + '.mp3' in our case),
-   ii. have a bitrate of no more than [320 kbps](https://www.sparkfun.com/datasheets/Components/SMD/vs1053.pdf),
+   ii. have a bit rate of no more than [320 kbps](https://www.sparkfun.com/datasheets/Components/SMD/vs1053.pdf),
    iii. and have a sample rate of no more than [48 kHz](https://www.sparkfun.com/datasheets/Components/SMD/vs1053.pdf).

    ![add mp3 files to Micro SD](images/mp3-files-on-micro-sd.png)